DragonSpit/HPCsharp/README.md

 **_Version 3.0.1_**

 - Higher performance parallel and serial 2-way Merge, with parallel faster by 1.7%.
-- Added a Stable Merge Sort.
+- Added a Stable Parallel Merge Sort.
+Current, Serial Merge Sort is already stable.
 - Tuned Parallel Merge Sort performance for 5-10% gain.
 - In-place Merge Sort interfaces for arrays and lists.
 - Parallel and serial Multi-Merge.